Venice is a small island objectively, but it is packed with so many goodies that make this island one of the most visited places in the world.

 Napoleon once said, “It’s the finest drawing room in Europe”.
 Developed in the 11th century, Piazza San Marco is the heart of Venice and a focal point of all the iconic architecture from its establishment to the 16th century.
 The plaza is surrounded by spectacular buildings including the St Mark’s Basilica, Doge’s Palace, Bridge of Sighs, bell tower, and marble pillars.
 Now, there are many outdoor cafes and galleries lined up around the plaza and a docking point to board the Gondola.

 There are quite a lot of museums around the square, too.
-Like Museo Correr, National Archaeological Museum, National Library of St Mark’s, and more.
+Like Museo Correr, the National Archaeological Museum, the National Library of St. Mark’s, and more.